-As of April 17, 2015, the Brandywine Ash Storage Site (Brandywine Site) has been regulated by the Code of Federal Regulations (CFR) under 40 CFR §257 Subpart D - Standards for Disposal of Coal Combustion Residuals (CCR) in Landfills and Surface Impoundments.
+As of April 17, 2015, the Brandywine Ash Storage Site (Brandywine Site) located at 11700 North Keys Road, Brandywine, Prince George's County, Maryland has been regulated by the Code of Federal Regulations (CFR) under 40 CFR §257 Subpart D - Standards for Disposal of Coal Combustion Residuals (CCR) in Landfills and Surface Impoundments.
 Section §257.80 required GenOn to prepare a CCR Fugitive Dust Control Plan and place it into GenOn's operating record by October 19, 2015.
 Section §257.80(c) requires GenOn to prepare an annual CCR Fugitive Dust Control Report that includes a description of the actions taken by the owner or operator to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken.
 The first annual report was completed and placed in GenOn's operating record by December 19, 2016 - as required under the regulations - 14 months after placing the Initial CCR Fugitive Dust Control Plan in the facility's operating record.
 Subsequent Annual Reports are required to be completed and placed in GenOn's operating record one year after the date of completing the previous report.
-This 2020 Annual Report will be completed and placed in the GenOn operating record by December 19, 2020.
+This 2021 Annual Report will be completed and placed in the GenOn operating record by December 19, 2021.